 Like all things, identifying the flavor notes and nuances of a cigar takes practice and time.

 Smoking cigars and reading cigar reviews will help you develop a sort of ‘flavor Rolodex’ within your head of many of the common flavor elements that are perceived from a cigar.
-By reading reviews, you will begin to stockpile a growing list of common flavor characteristics and then begin to easily recall them when having a cigar.
+By reading reviews, you will begin to stockpile a growing list of common flavor characteristics and then begin to easily recall them when accessing a cigar.

 What I’ve also found extremely useful is taking the time to smell what the world has to offer, such as flowers, food, liquids, spices, wood-constructed items, leather-constructed items, and many other natural, as well as man-made elements.